Andrew Holleran / Photo editor

 “This is a man who started small business; this is a man who turned around struggling businesses,” Ryan said.

-Ryan accused the current administration under President Barack Obama of overstepping its boundaries and growing the size of the government, and said under a Republican administration he and Romney would put an end to it.
+Ryan accused the current administration under President Barack Obama of overstepping their boundaries and growing the size of the government, and said under a Republican administration he and Romney would put an end to it.

 “We will not try to replace our founding principles; we will try to reapply our founding principles.
 It’s about reclaiming the idea of this country,” Ryan said.
-“Our rights come from nature and God, not from government.”
+“Our rights come from nature and God, not from government. ”

 When Ryan finished his speech, he introduced Romney to the crowd, who also spoke against big government.